By Donna Baker May 10, 2013

 Learn how toedit PDF.

-How to convert PDF files to Word or Excel using Adobe Reader
+How to export PDF files to Word or Excel using Acrobat Reader

-How to create a PDF file from Adobe Reader
+How to create a PDF file from Acrobat Reader

-How to type into a PDF form in Adobe Reader
+How to type into a PDF form in Acrobat Reader

 Sign up for our monthly newsletter.